 South Africa drew me in as a destination the way it does most visitors.
 Pictures of beautiful Cape Town, promises of mighty ocean panoramas, quaint towns and excellent hospitality and best of all, a new wine destination.

-We get excited when a destination has a good wine region in its boundaries.
+I get excited when a destination has a good wine region in its boundaries.
 That’s because often the right ingredients for good wine to grow usually have a winning combination of sunshine and dramatic terrain.

 The town and vineyards are nestled in a valley that is hemmed in on all sides by rocky cliffs.
 There are loads of places to rent for a stay, a wine train, daily tastings at most facilities and restaurants in every direction.
 The cost comes much more reasonably than other major wine destinations and that depends on the time of year as well.

-Out of season some restaurants can be closed but the wineries are open and you can get right up close and personal with the vines and those who cultivate them, we even got a lift back into town from a vintner after trekking out to explore a more remote location.
+Out of season some restaurants can be closed but the wineries are open and you can get right up close and personal with the vines and those who cultivate them, I even got a lift back into town from a vintner after trekking out to explore a more remote location.